How To Turn Off 5G & 5 Reasons You Might Want To

 On iPhone and iPad:

-These instructions are applicable to iPhones and iPads that are running an updated iOS and were produced after the iPhone 12, which includes iPhone SE, iPhone 13, iPhone 14, iPhone 14 Pro, iPad Pro 12.9 inch (gen 5), iPad Pro 11 inch (gen 3), iPad Air (gen 5) and iPad Mini (gen 6).
+These instructions apply to iPhones and iPads that are running an updated iOS and were produced after the iPhone 12, which includes iPhone SE, iPhone 13, iPhone 14, iPhone 14 Pro, iPad Pro 12.9 inch (gen 5), iPad Pro 11 inch (gen 3), iPad Air (gen 5) and iPad Mini (gen 6).

 1. Open the “Settings” app